Edith Shackleton Heald: Personal life

 W. B. Yeats was introduced to Heald in April 1937 by Edmund Dulac and Helen Beauclerc, and she became his last mistress.
 Yeats spent a good deal of time at her home, the Chantry House in Steyning, Sussex, where she lived with her sister Nora.

 R. F. Foster, Yeats' official biographer, wrote: "While no longer capable of full intercourse, his relationship with Edith was intensely sexual: surviving blurry snapshots show her sunbathing bare-breasted in the Steyning garden under his rapturous gaze."
 In his biography of Yeats, W. J. McCormack states that they had sexual relations but that Heald was a lesbian.

 When Yeats died on 28 January 1939, his wife George and Heald were at his bedside at the Hôtel Idéal Séjour in Roquebrune-Cap-Martin.
 Heald was present for his burial at Roquebrune cemetery.

 In 1944, Gluck moved into The Chantry House in Steyning to live with Heald.
-Gluck was still in love with her previous lover, Nesta Obermer, whom she considered her "wife", even though she was married to the much older American, Seymour Obermer, who funded her extravagant lifestyle.
+Gluck was still in love with a previous lover, Nesta Obermer, whom Gluck considered a "wife", even though Nesta was married to the much older American, Seymour Obermer, who funded her extravagant lifestyle.
 Obermer enjoyed her life of international travel, arts patronage and parties, and was unwilling to divorce her wealthy husband, even if it had been possible in the 1930s.
 Gluck was still deeply in love with Nesta, Heald resented Nesta's hold on Gluck's affections, and Nora was jealous of Heald's love for Gluck.